 Your body takes a varying amount of time to recover, depending upon what kind of stress you applied; metabolic, neuromuscular or structural.
 The good news is that each stress type can recover independently to the others.
 By training different recovery systems on consecutive days, you can train hard each day, maximising progress without overtraining.
 To find out more about recovery, take a look at my article Timing Training to Boost Recovery & Performance.

-Avoid combining aerobic training and anaerobic lactic training on the same day.
+Avoid combining extensive aerobic training and anaerobic lactic training on the same day.
 They conflict.
 Ideally you should have a phase of aerobic conditioning which you later convert to power endurance.
 Extensive flat out pad/bag/sparring rounds, and extreme ‘metabolic’ circuits will demand an anaerobic lactic contribution and are best trained closer to your fight date when you’ve already built an efficient aerobic engine.
 Reducing the pace to below your anaerobic threshold, and avoiding overloading specific local muscle groups with consecutive repetition will reduce the anaerobic lactic demand.

 You can train maximum strength, power, plyometrics and low volume aerobic work on the same day without detrimental effect.
-Thai boxing training on these same days should be largely aerobic based with bursts of power lasting no longer than 10-seconds for a particular movement.
+Thai boxing training on these same days should be largely technical and aerobic based with bursts of power lasting no longer than 10-seconds for a particular movement.
 All such training then demands neuromuscular recovery at the same rate, along with a little metabolic recovery (which rapidly recharges).
 You’ll also train to produce explosive power and recharge it aerobically, rather than continually switching to an anaerobic lactic supply by default – which has a more limited capacity.

 You need to be able to tolerate working in the anaerobic lactic energy system without grinding to a halt, but training extensively in this range will force your body to produce more energy this way, and then you’ll be prone to gassing out.
+Instead, build an effective aerobic capacity, and then tax it with explosive bursts and generous recoveries.
+Then gradually shift the emphasis to lactic work much closer to the fight, by extending the work periods and reducing the rest periods.

 Thai boxers need to be a jack of all trades, we need a rounded performance profile.
 Just be aware how training the different energy systems and different physical qualities impact each other, or you could be working very hard and cancelling out your efforts.